Held annually on the first Saturday in August in the remote, rugged, and wild Elkhorn Mountains near Helena, Montana in Jefferson County.

 I hope your training is going well and that you are excited about the upcoming Elkhorn Endurance Runs.
-After taking last year off due to the pandemic, we are excited to get back on track with another epic adventure in the Elkhorn Mountains.
+After taking last year off due to the pandemic, we are excited to get back on track with another epic adventure in the Elkhorn Mountains on August 7, 2021.

 This year’s event will feature a few changes to all three courses.
 The changes will result in runners and aid station volunteers being out of the most remote sections of the course before dark.
 The difficulty of extracting runners from these remote locations is compounded after nightfall.
 For those familiar with the course, you will run the southern loop first, which also means you’ll have fresh legs for the big climb to Elk Park aid station!
 On the northern return loop, you will no longer be going through Jackson Creek.
 The changes mean all three events will be a little shorter; the distances now are approximately 50 miles, 50 kilometers, and 13 miles.